 First, the unmanaged profit margin fails to optimize that lender’s opportunities for profit gain when the market allows.
 By constantly testing pricing elasticity through adjusting margins and watching the subsequent following lock volumes, a company can pick up basis points that might otherwise have been unnecessarily passed through.

 Second, an unmanaged profit margin ignores the lender’s need to regulate volume against the company’s internal resource capacities.
 If, for example, resources are being stretched to the point that the service levels are compromised, an increase of the margin can actually solve the problem while making up the revenue lost on the conceded volume with the larger gains of the loans that do fund.

 When a company holds a static margin on the pricing engine, it’s essentially tethering its pricing decisions to those of the targeted investor.

-In the scenario of an unmanaged profit margin, the lender’s margin and profit are along for the ride.
-For example, a lender could have tied their margin to price the day before then later realized that they were “over the skis” in terms of volume.
-When the investor throws another 25 basis points into pricing to slow things down, the lender then inadvertently widens their price by 25 due to an unmanaged profit margin.
+In the scenario of an unmanaged profit margin, the lender’s margin and profit are “along for the ride.”
+For example, a lender could have tied their margin to price a day before realizing that they were “over the skis” in terms of volume.
+When the investor throws another 25 basis points into pricing to slow things down, the lender then inadvertently widens their price by 25 basis points due to an unmanaged profit margin.